 Be careful not to break fluorescent or HID lights.
 However, if a light breaks, do not panic; just follow these simple instructions: How to Clean-up Broken Lights

-Washers, dryers, hot water heaters, stoves, ovens and other non-refrigerating household appliances can be recycled through a scrap metal recycler, like Island Recycling, Christians Auto Salvage, and Skagit River Steel and Recycling, in most cases for FREE.
-Check the internet or local phone directory for private sector services.
+Washers, dryers, hot water heaters, stoves, ovens and other non-refrigerating household appliances can be recycled at the Coupeville Solid Waste Complex and the Camano Transfer Station for a fee of $22.50.
+Non-refrigerating appliances may also be recycled through a scrap metal recycler, like Island Recycling, Christians Auto Salvage, and Skagit River Steel and Recycling, in most cases for FREE.

 Island County provides scrap metal collection bins at each solid waste disposal facility to capture scrap metal incidental to solid waste disposal for recycling.
 Solid waste disposal fees apply to all metal brought into County facilities for disposal.
 Scrap metal recyclers will often accept ferrous metals and cast aluminum for FREE.
 Depending on market conditions, scrap metal recyclers will pay for certain other non-ferrous metals.
 Check the internet or local phone directory for private sector services.